zlends/okta-react-native/README.md

 * `browserMatchAll` is an optional field in config, and is used only by _Android_ to match all Chrome Custom Tabs browsers.
 * `httpConnectionTimeout` is an optional field in config, represented in seconds.
 Available on _iOS_ and _Android_.
 * `httpReadTimeout` is an optional field in config, represented in seconds.
 Available only on _Android_.
+* `additionalRequestParameters` is an optional object with set of the [request parameters](https://developer.okta.com/docs/reference/api/oidc/#request-parameters) to the `/authorize` endpoint.

 ```javascript
 await createConfig({